 10. Contactless cards will dominate the market soon.

 Back in 2013, card issuers introduced chipped cards, which made contactless payments possible.
 Today, contactless cards and payments are among the fastest-growing credit card industry trends.
-The acceptance of such cards expands continually, and about 16% of consumers report having a contactless card.
-The majority (65%), however, still don’t have one.
-Yet, since issuers add the functionality to most newly released cards, their market share is bound to increase.
+The acceptance of such cards expands continually, with more than half (51%) of Americans using some form of contactless payment.
+A growing number of consumers are shunning cash amid the COVID-19 pandemic.

 11. Loyalty rewards are the most critical factor when deciding what card to use.

 TSYS credit card ownership statistics show that when asked what factors play a role in choosing one credit card over another, most participants (79%) cite loyalty rewards.
 Finance charges and the card brand were selected as essential factors by 67% and 55%, respectively.
 Flexibility, customer service, mobile capabilities, and balance transfer options were other top factors.
 Only 12% of the consumers said that card design plays a role in the decision-making process.